 A small grant (1.5k) from Wessex Community foundation to fund an orientation/interpretative board was awarded in mid 2021.
-On-site and off-site interpretation about the water meadows (signage and web site design) which will be determined in mid-January 2021??update

-A Community Foundation fund grant to replace our ageing river dipping platform is being considered in early 2022.
+A Community Foundation fund grant to replace our ageing river dipping platform was successful in early 2022.

 An Expression of Interest to CPRE administered Hedgerow Grant bid was developed to fund a staff member to work with volunteers, farmers and community groups in the Salisbury area but was withdrawn in February 2022 when it became clear CPRE had decided to fund projects with more emphasis on capital and contractor funded hedge work as opposed to project officer facilitated volunteer group activity.